DanHerman212/streaming-systems/readme.md

 # Idle Time Per Station

-The map represents all stations and average idle time per station.
+The map represents the geographic footprint of all stations and average idle time per station.
 Most stations show less than 30 second idle time, for the ACE line.

 ![Idle Time Per Station](/6-images/idle.png)
 ---